and bloom. The "trick" to growing them is understanding

 a week or less!
 Let your plants tell you how long they want

 to rest!
-Hybrids have less of tendency to need a rest,
+Hybrids can have less of a tendency rest, while

 normally would go dormant during the dry season.